What is a fronted adverbial?

-Before the teacher arrived, the class were being very noisy.
+Before the teacher arrived, the class was being very noisy.

 The fronted adverbial in this sentence is 'Before the teacher arrived'.
-It tells the reader when the class were being noisy.
+It tells the reader when the class was being noisy.

-On the coach, the class were being very noisy.
+On the coach, the class was being very noisy.

-In this example, the fronted adverbial 'On the coach' gives information about where the class were being noisy.
+In this example, the fronted adverbial 'On the coach' gives information about where the class was being noisy.

-With great anticipation, the class were being very noisy.
+With great anticipation, the class was being very noisy.

-Lastly, in this example, the fronted adverbial ‘With great anticipation’ gives information about how the class were being noisy.
+Lastly, in this example, the fronted adverbial ‘With great anticipation’ gives information about how the class was being noisy.